 He replied: “Keep going straight upward and stay close behind me until we find someone who knows this mountain better than I.”

 The summit was so high I couldn’t see it.
-Not only that, the slope we climbed was virtually upright – more than perpendicular!
+Not only that, the slope we climbed was virtually upright–more than perpendicular!
 Feeling every ounce of my strength leaving me, I called out: “O sweet father, stop for a moment and look at me.
 If you don’t slow down I fear you’ll lose me right here.”

-Looking back from up above, he replied: “My son, keep going – just to that spot there,” as he pointed to a ledge right above me that seemed to encircle the mountain.
+Looking back from up above, he replied: “My son, keep going–just to that spot there,” as he pointed to a ledge right above me that seemed to encircle the mountain.
 His encouragement helped me as I struggled upward behind him, crawling finally onto that ledge.Recall that it was Virgil who asked the group of sheep-like souls for directions.
-When they all reached the place to begin climbing – with Virgil in the lead, they told him this was it. … Continue reading
+When they all reached the place to begin climbing–with Virgil in the lead, they told him this was it. … Continue reading

 At last, we both sat down to rest.Soon enough, we’re going to meet a humorous and very lazy soul who is the main character of this canto.
-It also humorous that all Dante can think about is stopping to rest!
+It’s also humorous that all Dante can think about is stopping to rest!
 We were facing east, and as we looked far down to where we had started to climb our spirits were lifted.
 As I scanned the distant shoreline below us, I was amazed when I looked up and saw the sun now on our left.
 Virgil, seeing that I was confused that the sun moved between us and the north, explained: “If the sun were in the company of Castor and Pollox instead of Aries as it is now, you’d see it moving even farther north in closer company with the Bears; unless, of course, it were to wander from its usual path.

 Perhaps this will help you understand more clearly.
 Imagine that Jerusalem and this Mountain, which are on opposite sides of our globe, are aligned in such a way that, while they’re in different hemispheres, they still share the same horizon.
 If you think about it carefully, you’ll see that on our side the sun appears to pass in this direction, while on that side, it appears to pass in the opposite direction.”

 “Master,” I replied at once, “you are correct, and now I understand clearly what confused me before.
 Between the Ecliptic and the Zodiac lies the Equator, and the Equator always lies between winter and summer.
-And thus it lies as far north from where we are now as the ancient Hebrews saw it to the south.Now that the two climbers have reached a ledge on which to rest, it’s time now for Dante to take stock of where they are, and to give us another “slice” of astronomy.
+And thus it lies as far north from where we are now as the ancient Hebrews saw it to the south.Now that the two climbers have reached a ledge on which to rest, it’s also time for Dante to take stock of where they are, and to give us another “slice” of astronomy.
 Sometimes, students of … Continue reading But tell me now, how much more climbing lies before us, because the top of this mountain soars far beyond what my eyes can see.”